-For more information on automatic enrolment and the LGPS please read the 'Automatic enrolment - Technical guide' which you can find on the 'Guides and sample documents' page of www.lgpsregs.org.
+For more information on automatic enrolment and the LGPSLGPS please read the 'Automatic enrolment - Technical guide' which you can find on the 'Guides and sample documents' page of www.lgpsregs.org.

-The dates an employee joined and ceased membership of a section must be held (per job), as specified in the table in section 1.
+The dates an employee joined and ceasedended membership of a section must be held (per job)7.2 as specified in the table in section 1 section 1.

-Separate cumulative amounts for pensionable pay and employee contributions should be maintained for each section, however, it is not necessary to maintain separate cumulative amounts for employer's contributions per section (other than as specified in the table in section 1).
+Separate cumulative amounts for pensionable pay and employee contributions should be maintained for each section, however, It is generally not necessary to maintain separate cumulative amounts for employer's contributions per section (other than as specified in the table in section 1).

-It should be noted that if a member moves to the 50/50 section:
+It should be noted that If a member moves to the 50/50 section: